 Top 10 Goals To Measure For Informational Websites

-Informational websites (or informational parts of a website) can seem rather challenging to measure results for.
+How do you measure results for informational websites or informational parts of a website?
 Success on lead generation or ecommerce websites are easier to find—after all, you can measure if people submitted a lead form or if people placed an order.
 But what if you run a resource website?
 Or a news website?
 Or a blog?
 Or a help site for your software?
 What does success look like for these sites?

-There are many ways to measure success, but here are 10 types of outcomes you could measure that I’ve found apply fairly well to most informational websites (or informational parts of websites).
+There are many ways to measure success, but here are 10 types of outcomes you could measure that apply to most informational websites (or informational parts of websites).

 1) Adjusted Bounce Rate

-There are bounce rates you’d rather not have affected by an event—like people who scrolled down really fast and then hit the back button or people who only watched the first five seconds of a ten-minute video.
-These people probably didn’t read much (if any) of your content.
-So, for these events, you may still want to track that they occurred, but you can make a non-interaction events so they don’t affect the bounce rate (see link above).
+Of course, not all events should adjust your bounce rate.
+For example, people who only watch the first five seconds of a ten-minute video aren’t engaging in a meaningful enough way.
+So, for these events, you may still want to track that the activity occurred, but you can make these a non-interaction events so they don’t affect the bounce rate.

 2) Scroll Depth & Reading